 The F-22 Raptor is the most advanced air superiority aircraft currently flying.
-The combination of stealth, advanced warfare electronics, superb agility and very high speeds enables the Raptor to take a unique position as an aircraft with no real contenders.
+The combination of stealth, advanced warfare electronics, superb agility, and very high speeds enable the Raptor to take a unique position as an aircraft with no real contenders.

 It truly is a one-of-a-kind plane.

 - Number built: 195 including 8 test aircraft.

 - Cost per aircraft: About US$150 million in 2009.

 - Engines: 2 x Pratt and Whitney F119-PW-100 Turbofans with afterburners.

 - Maximum speed: Mach 2.25 (2.414 km/h, 1.500 mph).

 - G-Force limits: +9 G / -3 G